 2. Increase the supply of housing

-Well, if houses are expensive why not increase supply?
-After all, by the law of economics, if quantity goes up, prices should go down.
+If houses are expensive why not increase supply?
+After all, if quantity goes up, prices should go down.
 It seems, however, that the situation is more complex than that.
-To understand why, we need to take a small step back and ponder upon the nature of housing itself, which is a good that is both consumed and used as investment.
+To understand why, we need to take a small step back and ponder upon the nature of housing itself, which itself is a good that is both consumed and used as investment.

 In the UK, where almost a million families are on the waiting list for social housing (Shelter, 2017), only 6,463 homes for social rent were built in 2018, a 78% decrease from the 30,000 homes a decade ago (MHCLG, 2018).5Although there formally exist affordable housing requirements for developers, quotas are often missed, or exchanged with financial or in-kind contributions (e.g. investment in infrastructure) to local councils facing ever tightening budget constraints.

-Also, many households today take on an investment approach towards housing, convinced that if the value of their home goes up, then they will be able to reap its increase in value.
-In reality, when all prices increase, for the vast majority of homeowners, cashing capital gains is only possible when buying smaller homes (with less amenities), moving to lower-priced areas, or by altogether giving up owner-occupation in favor of renting.
-In all these cases, investment has a negative impact on consumption.
+Many households today take on an investment approach towards housing, convinced that if the value of their home goes up, then they will be able to reap its increase in value.
+When all house prices increase, cashing capital gains is generally only possible when buying smaller homes (with less amenities), moving to lower-priced areas, or by altogether giving up owner-occupation in favour of renting.
+In these cases, investment has a negative impact on consumption.

 We see then that increasing access to ownership, or indiscriminately augmenting the supply of housing may not prove to be effective remedies to the affordability crisis.

 What are some possible avenues worth exploring?

 1. Addressing cultural & systemic issues from a long-term EU perspective